MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     > [!NOTE]
     > Database creation usually takes several minutes.
 If, after 5 minutes, the “Provisioning database” message still appears, try refreshing the page.

 16. After the database is created, a link to the Dynamics 365 Administration Center appears.
-Select this link.
+Select this link, and then sign in again with the credentials you created for the preview.
+You may need to close your browser before signing in.

     ![Admin Center link)](media/admin-center-link.PNG "Admin Center link")